 Deserts of vast eternity

 There is also the possibility that Horace, like Marvell, is attempting to seduce his companion.
 They are both drinking together, but there is no slave present for otherwise Horace would ask the slave to pour the wine and not Leuconoe.
-It suggests an intimate scenario.
-The line:
+This suggests an intimate scenario.
+The fast tempo of the line:

 The envious moment is flying now, now, while we’re speaking

-could suggest that Horace is getting impatient with conversation, he wants to move things along a bit.
-He is encouraging Leuconoe to make the most of now, after all there’s no knowing how many future such moments are left for either of them.
+could also suggest that Horace is getting impatient with conversation, he wants to move things along a bit.
+He is encouraging Leuconoe to be impulsive, to make the most of the here and now.

-So Horace is perhaps not being so serious after all.
-He is not quite able to humbly accept what Fortune has in store for him, as a true Epicurean would.
-His is a very human philosophy and faced with his own mortality he is driven to enjoy life while he can.
-And he is not above using his philosophy to his own advantage, for like Marvell he has his very own “coy mistress” to persuade.
+Horace is therefore perhaps not quite able to humbly accept what Fortune has in store for him, as a true Epicurean would.
+His is a very human philosophy, and faced with his own mortality he is driven to enjoy life while he can.
 Both men can sense the “deserts of vast eternity” that lie before them, and for both their response to this terrifying thought is only too human:

 Let us roll all our strength and all

 Stand still, yet we will make him run.

 Further reading: Anderson, W. “Horace’s different recommenders of Carpe Diem in C. 1.4, 7, 9, 11” in The Classical Journal, Vol. 88 (1992).